tyh666/News-Recommendation-MIND/Code/README.md

   - [ ] only topk
   - [ ] topk with threshold
   - [ ] diversified
+    - [ ] use document vector as an extraction input
+    - [ ] design methods to extract non-duplicated terms within an article
   - [ ] dynamic allocation of top k
 - [ ] Seq2Seq based
 - [ ] RL based